By Lori Schock, Director of the SEC’s Office of Investor Education and Advocacy

 Broker or Investment Adviser?

 While both a broker and an investment adviser can provide you with an investment strategy, there are some differences between the two−the services they typically provide and the fees you pay.
-Check out Chairman Jay Clayton’s series of short videos on understanding the difference between brokers and investment advisers.

 A typical broker will carry out your orders to buy, sell and hold investments.
 They may also recommend or periodically monitor your investments in some accounts.
 They charge a transaction-based fee (generally called a commission) every time you buy or sell an investment.
 There may be other account and investment fees as well.